 11. Neem Oil

 Neem oil insecticide kills melon aphids and other common garden pests.
-It does so by smothering them.
+It does this by smothering them.

 To use this home remedy, mix one teaspoon of pure neem oil with half a teaspoon of mild liquid soap in a quart of water.
 Shake or stir to mix thoroughly, and spray the entire plant.